dw0rsec/CTF-Writeups/HackTheBox/Blocky.md

 ## 🔓 Priviledge Escalation:

-I checked for the usual things for privesc (cronjobs, SUID binaries, etc.) and was surprised that `notch` is inside the `sudo` group, wich has given me `root` privs trough a simple `sudo -i`.
+I checked for the usual things for privesc (cronjobs, SUID binaries, etc.) and was surprised that `notch` is inside the `sudo` group, which has given me `root` privs trough a simple `sudo -i`.

 ```
 id